cosmos/sdk-tutorials/academy/4-my-own-chain/cosmjs-messages.md

 ---
-title: Create Custom Messages for Your Checkers Blockchain
+title: Custom Messages for Your Checkers Blockchain
 order: 23
 description: Introduce the message to create a game
 tag: deep-dive
 ---

-# Create Custom Messages for Your Checkers Blockchain
+# Custom Messages for Your Checkers Blockchain

 <HighlightBox type="prerequisite">